 Q3.
 Is Ripley Castle dog-friendly?

-No dogs (other than assistance dogs) can visit the castle or gardens due to the deer in the park.
-There is a scenic dog walk through the woods on Hollybank Lane, around the outside of the castle walls, with dog bins at regular intervals along the lane.
+No. Due to the deer in the park, you cannot take any dogs (other than assistance dogs) into the castle or gardens.
+There is a scenic dog walk through the woods on Hollybank Lane, outside the castle walls, with dog bins at regular intervals along the lane.

 Do you love countryside walks?
-Here’s a picturesque 9-mile circular walk around pretty North Yorkshire villages which starts and ends in Ripley.
+Here’s a picturesque 9-mile circular walk around North Yorkshire villages that starts and ends in Ripley.